 The Capital Strategy is fundamental to the effective delivery of these key activities.
 The table below shows the planned capital expenditure for the next three years across the key activities.
-Note, these figures exclude any carry forwards from the current financial year.
+The list of schemes includes a mix of approval levels; some of which are permissions to spend, some are known schemes, and some require further understanding and detailed business cases prior to commencement.